-Monkeypox was first detected in Denmark in 1958 in a colony of monkeys used for research.
-This is how it came to be called “monkeypox.”
-The first human case occurred in 1970 in the Democratic Republic of the Congo (DRC).
+Mpox was first detected in Denmark in 1958 in a colony of monkeys used for research.
+This is how it first came to be called "monkeypox."
+The name was changed to mpox to reduce stigma and associated with the previous name.
+The first human case of mpox occurred in 1970 in the Democratic Republic of the Congo (DRC).

-Since May 2022, cases of monkeypox have been reported in countries where monkeypox does not normally occur.
+Since May 2022, cases of mpox have been reported in countries where mpox does not normally occur.
 These include countries in Europe, North and South America, the Middle East, and Australia.

 - Comes in contact with an infected animal

 - Gets bitten or scratched by an infected animal

 - Handles or consumes bushmeat

 People with mpox can spread the virus to animals, such as pets and livestock.

 Mpox can be transmitted from human to human through close contact, such as: